samson-olofinsae/cancer_read_metrics/README.md

 ---

+## Ethical Statement
+This project is intended strictly for educational and training purposes.
+It does not represent, replicate, or leak any internal pipeline, data, or intellectual property of the NHS, WMRGL, or affiliated institutions.
+All workflows and configurations are independently developed based on public documentation.
+No patient data was used.
+This project is released openly to promote transparency, validation, and reproducibility in clinical bioinformatics training.

 ## Environment & Reproducibility

 All analyses in this project were performed using a reproducible Conda environment defined in [`environment.yml`](./environment.yml).
 Key software tools were version-pinned to ensure consistency across runs and reproducibility of results.